chani01/Probe/README.md

-# Prode
+# Probe

 An easy-to-use and powerful Android logging library with a fluent tag API.
-Prode helps you write clean, readable logs with support for trace logging, JSON formatting, and optional file persistence.
+Probe helps you write clean, readable logs with support for trace logging, JSON formatting, and optional file persistence.

 ---